Guide to Fishing Reel Types

 Fishing reels are constantly evolving and improving, particularly in terms of performance and construction.
-With new materials and technology always being developed, the industry has taken a huge step forward over the last few decades producing an expansive range of manufacturers and different types of reels available to buy.
+With new materials and technology always being developed, the industry has taken huge steps forward over the last few decades resulting in a range of different types of reel on the market.
 Here is a brief introduction to the different fishing reel types:

 Free Spool / Baitrunner Fishing Reels